 Includes the unlimited use of all Son's watercraft and shuttle services for date of purchase.

-Choose between our 1 person kayak, 2 person Kayak or Tube and head down the river as many times as you would like!
+Tube or kayak down the river as many times as you would like!
 Shuttles are included!

 YOU ARE RESPONSIBLE FOR YOUR OWN SAFETY AND FOR THE SAFETY OF THE MINORS IN YOUR GROUP.
 THE SAN MARCOS RIVER HAS NO LIFEGUARDS.
 WE DO NOT ALLOW 3 YEAR OLDS OR YOUNGER TO TUBE.